splunk/addonfactory-ucc-generator/docs/contributing.md

 ### PR Description

-Include:
+Includes:

 - Motivation behind the changes (any reference to issues or user stories)
-- Clear description of the changes
+- High level description of code changes
 - Description of changes in user experience if applicable.
-- Screenshots for UI changes
+- Screenshots for UI changes (before and after)
 - Steps to reproduce the issue or test the new feature, if possible.
 This will speed up the review process.